nennigb/amc2moodle/README.md

   - [moodle](https://www.ctan.org/pkg/moodle) - Generating Moodle quizzes via LaTeX.
 A package for writing Moodle quizzes in LaTeX.
 In addition to typesetting the quizzes for proofreading, the package compiles an XML file to be uploaded to a Moodle server.
   - [moodle-mod-automultiplechoice](https://github.com/UGA-DAPI/moodle-mod-automultiplechoice) - An interface to use AMC within Moodle.
   - [flatex](https://github.com/johnjosephhorton/flatex) - A Python script for "flattening" a nested LaTeX document by pulling in all the \input files.
 Part of this project has been reused in amc2moodle.
+  - [pyexams](https://framagit.org/pang/pyexams),  It allows to eval code inside any jupyter kernel (like Sagemath, sympy, ...) and to export them in the moodle XML format.

 ## How to contribute ?
 If you want to contribute to `amc2moodle`, your are welcomed!
 Don't hesitate to